 With a balanced portfolio of growth and income investments, and the right amount of cash which is up to 10% depending on your circumstances, you can “play with” the final 10% of your portfolio, and explore some more aggressive investments that offer potentially high returns, but that are by definition highly speculative and risky.

-Employees who have the first 90% of their investment portfolio solid overall can afford to make riskier investments with the remaining 10%.
+People who have the first 90% of their investment portfolio solid overall can afford to make riskier investments with the remaining 10%.
 They can “play” because their overall financial security is not at stake.
-But many of our employees have not yet reached that point.
-A successful financial wellness program will start where our employees are – whatever that point may be – and steadily build the foundation that makes long-term financial security possible.
+But most of us have not yet reached that point.
+They need to start where they are – whatever that point may be – and steadily build the foundation that makes long-term financial security possible.